VoidLeech/LegibleAlchemy/readme.md

 A: Yes.

 ### Licensing
-This project is released under a [VL Art-Excluding MIT license](LICENSE)
+This project is released under a [VL Art-Excluding MIT license](LICENSE).